teaching-lab/stack-cs-activities/activities/rubric-introductory-programming-skills/README.md

 * The rubric mentions Python but can be easily adapted to another language.
 * You can use it at the very end of the first class session in the semester.
 Then, you can follow on this in the middle or at the end of the semester.
 * Beware that the students can lose the paper with the rubric before the end of the semester.
+* An online version (for example, in Google Forms) is easier to evaluate and saves paper.

 ## Related material